Cookies on this website

 He has published a number of papers in Trauma and Orthopaedics and has presented his research both nationally and internationally.
 He was awarded an AO Spine Visiting Fellowship grant to Denver, Colorado, USA and has been awarded an IGASS travel award as well as being the recipient of the 2022 British Orthopaedic Association (BOA) Soli Lam Spinal Travelling Fellowship award.
 He is also co-author of Spinal Surgery Vivas for the FRCS.

 He has a keen interest in medical education and politics.
-He has previously been a Vice Chair of the British Medical Association (BMA) regional Junior doctors committee.
-He currently sits on the National Council of the Royal Society of Medicine (RSM) Trainees Committee as well as the British Association of Spinal Surgery (BASS) trainee sub-committee.
+He is previous Vice Chair of the British Medical Association (BMA) regional Junior doctors committee.
+He has served on the National Council of the Royal Society of Medicine (RSM) Trainees Committee as well as the British Association of Spinal Surgery (BASS) trainee sub-committee.

 He is a member of the AO Spine, BASS as well as the British Orthopaedic Association.